-Although output encoding only has six bullets in the section on OWASP SCP Quick Reference Guide, undesirable practices of Output Encoding are rather prevalent in Web Application development, thus leading to the Top 1 vulnerability: Injection.
+Although this only has six bullets in OWASP SCP Quick Reference Guide, bad practices of Output Encoding are prevalent in web application development which makes it the number 1 vulnerability: Injection.

-As Web Applications become more complex, the more data sources they usually have, for example: users, databases, thirty party services, etc. At some point in time collected data is outputted to some media (e.g. a web browser) which has a specific context.
-This is exactly when injections happen if you do not have a strong Output Encoding policy.
+As complex and rich as web applications become, they will have more data sources; users, databases, thirty party services, etc. At some point in time, collected data is outputted to a type of media (e.g. a web browser) which has a specific context.
+This is when injections occur, unless you have a strong Output Encoding policy.

-Certainly you've already heard about all the security issues we will approach in this section, but do you really know how do they happen and/or how to avoid them?
+We're sure you have heard about the security issues we will discuss in this section, but do you really know how they occur and how to avoid them?